Nongtajkrub/Feather-Tui/README.md

 ## 🚀 Getting Started

 [Check out the guide on how to use Feather-Tui (WIP)!
 Click here to learn more.](https://github.com/Nongtajkrub/Feather-Tui/wiki/Getting-Started)

+> [!CAUTION]
+> Getting Started guide for `v5.0.0-rc.1` in still in development.
+For stability and full documentation, it is recommended to continue using `v4.1.0` for now.

 ---